 Related Recipe: Pork Chops in Creamy Shallot Sauce

 Yes, we are going to make this dish today, I promise.
 Just a couple more things.
 Green peppers, onions and tomatoes are all very common ingredients used in Cajun cooking, as well as cayenne pepper, green onions, black pepper, file powder and cumin.
 And that’s just a few.
 Like I said, Cajun cuisine is packed full of flavor!
 Plus, it’s very heavily seafood based; just one more reason it’s so delicious.
 But beware.
 Cajun food is not health food.
 Not one bit.
 Even the things that seem healthy are likely not.
 It’s just part of the fun.
 Everything in moderation right?

 I am counting down the days until my next trip to Louisiana.
 I. CAN’T. WAIT.

 On to the recipe.
 Finally.
 Like I said, it’s easy.

 Heat vegetable oil in a skillet over medium high heat and brown the sausage until caramelized.

 Add the onion and green pepper and stir fry for about 5 minutes or until vegetables are soft.
-Deglaze the pan with a splash of white wine and add the pepper with a pinch of the Tony Chachere’s seasoning.
-Be careful as the Andouille already adds a lot of salt to the dish; it is better to add the end if needed.
-Add the broth and simmer for 5 minutes.
+Deglaze the pan with a splash of white wine.
+Cook until the wine is absorbed then add the tomatoes and broth and simmer for 5 minutes.
 I used beef broth, but chicken, shrimp or pork broth would also work well.